 Dashboarding & Search Usability Issues

-According to G2 reviews, users find Graylog’s dashboards difficult to navigate and the filtering options unintuitive.
-One reviewer noted: “creating dashboards and filtering of events is not the best for me,” pointing to usability friction—even in enterprise environments (G2).
+According to G2 reviews, users find Graylog’s dashboards difficult to navigate and the filtering options not very intuitive.
+One reviewer noted: “creating dashboards and filtering of events is not the best for me,” pointing to usability friction—even in enterprise environments.

 Criteria for Suggesting Graylog Alternatives